Foundation for Australian Literary Studies Board of Directors

 Ms Tricia Brand is the Deputy Vice Chancellor, Services and Resources Division at James Cook University and a member of the University Executive.

-Tricia heads a Division that is responsible for the University’s Financial and Business Services, Planning, Performance and Analytics, Estate, Human Resources, Technology Solutions, Marketing, Future Students and Admissions, the TropiQ Development, retail and commercial developments, Workplace Health and Safety and Student Accommodation.
+Tricia heads a Division that is responsible for the University’s Estate, Human Resources, Technology Solutions, Marketing, Future Students and Admissions, the TropiQ Development, retail and commercial developments, Work Health and Safety and Student Accommodation.

 Tricia is a Director of a number of companies, including: